hughobrien/psu-constitution/README.md

 7. Where an election is in progress under this Constitution, the Returning Officer under the direction of the Electoral and Referenda Board may, at his or her discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.

-8. For the result of a referendum to be valid, at least 15 per cent of Union members shall vote and these votes shall be proved to be valid.
+8. For the result of a referendum to be valid, at least fifteen per cent of Union members shall vote and these votes shall be proved to be valid.
 All motions shall be passed by a qualified majority of the valid poll in order for them to be valid.
 Except for referenda in cases of the removal of officers then Article 16: Removal of an Officer, takes effect.

 9. The motion to be put in a referendum shall be worded by the returning officer and shall be checked by PSU Council and may be altered if it is considered ambiguous, so long as the intention of the original motion is not changed.